 Get published in your local paper.

 For example: the state of Maine should demand Nestlé to reduce water mining during times of drought, as we are currently experiencing.
-While citizens are told to cut back on water usage to protect our environment, Nestlé continues without pause to ship our water out of state.
+While citizens are told to cut back on water usage to protect our environment, Nestlé continues without pause to ship our groundwater out of state.

 Writing a Letter to the Editor (LTE)